 - Accept and verify opt-in data only.

-- Have thorough systems in place (both automated and manual) to identify and flag lists including harvested, scraped or generated lists.
+- Have thorough systems in place (both automated and manual) to identify and flag data including harvested, scraped or generated lists.

 - Inform and educate our users of the dangers of sending spam messages.